From 1 Timothy 5

 Topics to Pray About

-- Ask God to bless His church and its mission.
+• Ask God to bless His people with faithful wisdom.

 In His Service,